 Adherence to the ICPT is open to all Member States of both the UNWTO and the United Nations.
 They may adhere to the ICPT fully or partially.
 In case of partial adherence, States will clearly indicate the relevant chapters/parts/sections of ICPT which they wish to apply within their country.

-Interested Member States may consult the flowchart for the Adherence to the ICPT summarizing the steps by which States may adhere to the ICPT fully or partially and subsequently, submit the ICPT, within the period of one year after the notification of adherence, to the attention of the competent national authorities for consideration.
+Interested Member States may consult the Guidelines for the Adherence to the ICPT summarizing the steps by which States may adhere to the ICPT fully or partially and subsequently, submit the ICPT, within the period of one year after the notification of adherence, to the attention of the competent national authorities for consideration.

 Overall, the necessary steps for adhering to the ICPT can be summarized as follows: